No deaths in Virginia flooding that washed out homes, roads - NewsBreak

 “The next thing you know, the house is floating on down through there. … Two of the houses washed off,” he said.

 In Whitewood, an unincorporated community with a population of about 500, mud left from the flooding was 1 to 2 feet deep in some places.
-At least one bridge had collapsed, and one home appeared to have been pulled from its foundation and carried across the street.
+At least one bridge had collapsed, and one home appeared to have been pulled from its foundation and carried across the street, where it was perched on top of a car Thursday morning.

 Authorities said only one injury was reported, and that was a snake bite.
 Three roads were closed Thursday, including Route 715, which was expected to remain closed indefinitely because of a bridge that was damaged by the flooding.